-And then, of course, there’s the fact that Colorado is one of the only states in the U.S. where recreational marijuana is legal, a move that “has drawn a lot of attention to the state and brought more people here,” according to Aileen Reilly, co-owner of Coperta and beast + bottle.
+And then, of course, there’s the fact that Colorado was one of the first states in the U.S. to legalize recreational marijuana, a move that “has drawn a lot of attention to the state and brought more people here,” according to Aileen Reilly, co-owner of Coperta and beast + bottle.
 “It put Denver on the map as a place people know about—20 years ago I would say I was from Denver, and people wouldn’t know what I was talking about.”

 All of these developments, for the most part, have been really excellent for the hospitality scene.
 The legalization of marijuana, for example, has brought in the kind of people who are “adventurous and more forward thinking when they dine—those people want to give every restaurant a shot,” says Symensma.

 And whereas a few decades ago, Denver was the kind of place where “everyone looked the same and dressed the same and ate similarly,” the city is now extremely cosmopolitan, he says.

 “People go out to bars on their nights off, and are circling their whole night around the experience of going to dinner,” says Dan Skvarca, proprietor of Mercantile.
 “Denver attracts people who want to be out of the house and aren’t just looking for a bite, but for a really great meal experience.”